Pavithraaa27/InsightCV/README.md

-# 📄 CVInsight — AI Resume Screening & Candidate Analysis
+# 📄InsightCV — AI Resume Screening & Candidate Analysis

-CVInsight is a modern resume screening platform that helps recruiters analyze multiple resumes against a job description.
+InsightCV is a modern resume screening platform that helps recruiters analyze multiple resumes against a job description.
 Recruiters can upload resumes, provide a job title and job description, and receive candidate match scores, matched/missing skills, and improvement suggestions through a clean analytics dashboard.

 ---